Which streets get plowed first and why?

 What if I am unable to clear the snow from my property because of age or disability?

 Unfortunately, snow removal services for seniors and individuals with disabilities are not available from municipal crews.
 You may be able to get assistance from a family member, a friend or a neighbour.
 Many local community groups and churches have volunteers who will lend a helping hand.
-There are a number of private snow clearing firms who also provide this service.
+Several private snow clearing firms also provide this service.

-Every attempt is made to keep snow banks at corners to a minimum.
-Special concerns should be directed to a Customer Service Representative at 519-360-1998 or CKinfo@chatham-kent.ca
+Every attempt is made to keep snowbanks at corners to a minimum.
+Special concerns should be directed to a Customer Service Representative by calling 519-360-1998 or email firstname.lastname@example.org.

 My mailbox has been damaged by the plow.
 What can be done?

-If the box was physically hit and damaged by the snow clearing equipment, the municipality will provide a new mailbox but it may not an exact replacement of the existing mailbox.
+If the mailbox was physically hit and damaged by the snow clearing equipment, the municipality will provide a new mailbox but it may not an exact replacement of the existing mailbox.
 If the mailbox is knocked over by the snow being pushed by the equipment, then the municipality will not replace the box.
-Concerns should be directed to a Customer Service Representative at 519-360-1998 or CKinfo@chatham-kent.ca
+Concerns should be directed to a Customer Service Representative by calling 519-360-1998 or email email@example.com.

 How much snow does Chatham-Kent receive?

-On average, Chatham-Kent receives just over 79 centimetres (31 inches) of snow each winter.
-A major snowfall can produce an accumulation of 20 centimetres (8 inches) of snow with large snow drifts from the high winds.
+On average, Chatham-Kent receives just over 79 centimetres (31 inches) with 22 days of snowfall annually each winter.
+A major snowfall can produce an accumulation of 20 centimetres (8 inches) of snow with large snowdrifts from the high winds.
 The winter maintenance cost for a 20cm snow event is estimated at $500,000.

-There are circumstances with high winds or below freezing temperature and freezing rain without snowfall where winter maintenance equipment to clear snow drifts and to remove ice.
+There are circumstances with high winds or below freezing temperature and freezing rain without snowfall where winter maintenance equipment is still needed to clear snowdrifts and remove ice.

 What can I do to help?

-Don't park on the street during a snowfall - or immediately following a snowfall if plowing is still needed.
+- Don't park on the street during or immediately following a snowfall if plowing is still needed.
 Also, please do not park your vehicle at the very end of a driveway or across the sidewalk/boulevard area.
 Public Works operators are not able to do their job properly if there are parked vehicles in the way.

-Clear snow and ice from your driveway.
+- Clear snow and ice from your driveway.
 Please do this right to the street, that is, across the boulevard area adjacent to your property.
-The municipality also recommends that you sand or salt your driveway, particularly if there is a chance it might be used by others say, to avoid walking on an icy patch of sidewalk or to cross the street to reach a bus stop or mail box.
+The municipality also recommends that you sand or salt your driveway, particularly if there is a chance it might be used by others walking by.

-Don't place snow from sidewalks or driveways on the street or sidewalks, because it creates a hazard for vehicles and pedestrians. .
-Anyone having questions or concerns, or wishing to report a problem, should call a Customer Service Representative at 519-360-1998 or CKinfo@chatham-kent.ca
+- Don't place snow from sidewalks or driveways on the street or sidewalks because it creates a hazard for vehicles and pedestrians.
+Anyone having questions or concerns, or wishing to report a problem, should call a Customer Service Representative at 519-360-1998 or email firstname.lastname@example.org.